 - As indicated above, it is necessary (but not sufficient) for candidates to have excellent technical knowledge and business writing skills.
 In order to pass, candidates need to be able to apply their excellent technical knowledge and business writing skills in a previously unseen setting.
 This is what is required by the syllabus: specifically, to "select, integrate and apply SPM techniques" and "critically evaluate existing and proposed SPM structures as described in a particular case study". - Because of the declarative nature of the questions, and consequent variety of acceptable answer formats, it is impossible to specify a precise division of marks as between theory and practice over the paper as a whole.
 As a general indication, the mix will be about 50:50, although this may vary between candidates in the sense that (for example) there might be two equally good answers to an unstructured question which nevertheless vary somewhat in the extent of the quantitative elements of the answers.
 However, candidates must not only have excellent technical (quantitative) knowledge but must also be able to perform the necessary qualitative analysis (including justification and critical evaluation). - Candidates should know that the open book nature of the exam does not make the exam situation easier, and may even be a disadvantage if candidates do not "manage" the situation properly.
-For example, candidates who spend a lot of exam time consulting textbooks to find technical knowledge which they should have "in their heads" are not only wasting valuable time but also are unlikely to be sufficiently advanced professionally to be able to apply the knowledge at the level expected in an exam at this level. - In addition, as mentioned in Section 1 above, some candidates lost significant marks in 2018 by writing answers consisting of material which has been (or could have been) transcribed from a textbook or other published source.

-They received no marks for such answers.
-Questions are deliberately designed so that they cannot be answered in this way.
+For example, candidates who spend a lot of exam time consulting textbooks to find technical knowledge which they should have "in their heads" are not only wasting valuable time but also are unlikely to be sufficiently advanced professionally to be able to apply the knowledge at the level expected in an exam at this level. - Another feature of open book exams is that candidates should not waste time in the exam by writing answers consisting of material which has been (or could have been) transcribed from a textbook or other published source.
+Questions are deliberately designed so that they cannot be answered in this way; candidates would receive no marks for transcription-type answers because they are irrelevant to the question asked.
+(For an example of this, see the comment on Q5 in the Examiner's Report on the August 2019 paper).